NeseUygun/gittest/README.md

-## This is the Git tutorial by Krish Naik
+## This is the Git tutorial by Krish Naik.
 ## We will learn git
+## Created a new line by developer1